BrookJeynes/zigver/README.md

         Get the version of Zigver.

 -i, --install <str>
         Install a version of Zig.
 Use `latest` or `master` for nightly builds.
+Use the --with-zls flag to install ZLS alongside the desired Zig version.

 -u, --use <str>
         Use an installed version of Zig.